pc7620/allane-leasing-contracts-restapi/README.md

 Before running the application, the following prerequisites must be met:
 Java 11 or higher must be installed.
 Docker must be installed.
 A MySQL or MariaDB database must be available.
 This can be done by running a Docker container with the database.
-For example, the following command can be used to start a MariaDB container: docker run -d -p 3306:3306 --name mariadb -e MYSQL_ROOT_PASSWORD=<password> mysql
+For example, the following command can be used to start a Mysql container:

+docker network create allane-mysql-net docker run --name mysqldb --network allane-mysql-net -e MYSQL_ROOT_PASSWORD=1234 -e MYSQL_DATABASE=contract -e MYSQL_USER=sa -e MYSQL_PASSWORD=1234 -d mysql